 Madrid 2014 - Reina Sofia Art Centre

-If you visit the Museum - make sure that you go to the roof top.
+If you visit the Museum - make sure that you go to the rooftop.
 It is not usually open to visitors - but talk to the reception nicely and they may accommodate.
 Here you are literally within touching distance to the canopy and can really appreciate its enormous scale.
-The shiny lacquered alumnium sheets reflect the surrounding skyline - and fuses the building with its surrounding.
+The shiny lacquered aluminium sheets reflect the surrounding skyline - and fuses the building with its surroundings.
 It is quite an ethereal effect.